 Wright had come to Barton’s office after four terms as an Arlington mayor pro tem and councilman, chairman of the Arlington Republican Club, as a guest columnist for the Star-Telegram opinion page, and chairman of an Arlington homeless shelter board.

 Since he left Barton’s office in May 2011, Wright has become “In God We Trust” Ron.
 As county tax assessor-collector, he added that Civil War-era U.S. motto to tax bills and payment envelopes.

 Now, at 64, the former construction manager is looking at life as a House freshman older than his party’s senior leaders.

 His political philosophy is “very close” to Barton’s, he said.

 “But the campaign is going to be about the future — it won’t be about the past,” he said.

-Wright joined two other Republicans who had already filed.
-One is Monte Mark Mitchell of Fort Worth, who has run unsuccessfully before.
+Wright joined three other Republicans who had already filed.
+Two are Deborah Gagliardi of Arlington, a former city council candidate, and Monte Mark Mitchell of Fort Worth, who has run for Congress before.

 But the other candidate was already running against Barton and brings a high-profile challenge.